Are Rim Locks Secure?

 What are the benefits of rim locks?

-Let's move onto the next topic of our discussion: the benefits of rim locks.
-While these may not be the most high-security option available, they certainly have a unique set of advantages that make them desirable in certain situations.
+Let’s move on to the benefits of rim locks.
+While they may not offer the highest level of security, they have several qualities that make them a desirable option in the right setting.

 Benefits of a Rim Lock